withastro/astro/.changeset/smooth-goats-agree.md

 <Picture src={myImage} formats={["avif", "webp"]} alt="My super image in multiple formats!" />
 ```

-The above code will generate the following:
+The above code will generate the following HTML, and allow the browser to determine the best image to display:

 ```html
 <picture>